mcclaskey/batch_fslstats/README.md

 First you need to put together a list of your .nii files.
 Save this list as a single-column .csv file where the first row says "input_file" and each subsequent row contains the full file path to a .nii file.
 Each .nii file will have its average value calculated.

 > [!IMPORTANT]
-> The first row of the .csv must have say "input_file" and all subsequent rows must be strings indicating the full file path to each .nii file
+> The first row of the .csv must say "input_file" and all subsequent rows must be strings indicating the full file path to each .nii file

 > [!Tip]
-> I usually create this .csv file in MATLAB using the `dir()` command and then save the result using `write_table()`.
+> I usually create this .csv file in MATLAB with something like `T = struct2table(dir('wildcardsearchstring')))` where 'wildcardsearchstring' is a path that points to all my files.
+Then I edit the table in matlab's Variable Editor and save the result using `writetable(T,'datalist.csv')`.
 You can also do this in python or bash.

 ## 2. Run scripts
 Open a terminal and run the following 2 lines: